Jayasenthur/census_standardization/README.md

   * `Relational Database Storage`: Data from MongoDB collections is uploaded to SQL-based relational databases (e.g., MySQL).
   * `Querying`: Running the project-specific queries to extract insights like population distribution, literacy rates, and household conditions.
   * `Streamlit Integration`: SQL queries are executed in Python, and results are displayed via Streamlit.
+  *  'Library` : `mysql.connector` is used for connecting to MySQL databases.

 ## MongoDB